smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMaxBackgroundDownloadBandwidth-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Specifies the maximum background download bandwidth in KiloBytes/second that the device can use across all concurrent download activities using Delivery Optimization.

-The default value 0 (zero) means that Delivery Optimization dynamically adjusts to use the available bandwidth for downloads.
 <!-- DOMaxBackgroundDownloadBandwidth-Description-End -->

 <!-- DOMaxBackgroundDownloadBandwidth-Editable-Begin -->